What is Facebook?

 Facebook is a popular social networking tool that allows users to create a personal profile, add other users as friends, exchange messages, and share information and media.
 Facebook also allows members to participate in interest groups, follow particular organisations and play simple online games.

-As reported by Social Media News Australia in early 2016, Facebook remains Australia’s most popular social media tool with approximately 15 million users locally and over 1 billion daily users worldwide.
+As reported by Social Media News Australia in 2016, Facebook remains Australia’s most popular social media tool with approximately 15 million users locally and over 1 billion daily users worldwide.

 Why try Facebook?